All online business owners and SEO agencies want to rank high in Google.

 - Found alternatives in the Google keyword planner.

-- Checked out the competition of every keyword to see if you have a chance to rank.
+- Checked out the competition of every keyword to see if you have a chance to rank high in Google.

 If you haven’t done any of that.
 Stop.
 Go back and do those steps, then read along again.